 SCOUT is a mobile app that makes it insanely fun and easy to find and connect with great teammates.
 With a tap of a button, players could find a duo partner for Fortnite.
-The app allowed users to search for players in their platform, with mic (we found this to be very important) and between competitive/casual.
+The app allowed users to search for players in their platform, with/without mic, and between competitive/casual.

 150,000+ Apple and Android users